mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Loss of Confidence quality means something has caused the character to lose confidence in himself and one of his abilities.
 Though a skilled hacker, he failed to hack into a Starbucks host, or despite high Agility, he glitched an easy Climbing Test and fell into a dumpster— whatever the reason, he now doubts himself and his abilities.
 In tests involving the affected skill, the character suffers a –2 modifier.
 If the character has a specialization with the skill, the character cannot use that specialization while suffering a loss of confidence.

 The skill chosen for the character to have a Loss of Confidence must be one that the character prides himself in and has invested in building.
 Only skills with a rating 4 or higher may suffer the Loss of Confidence quality.
-Courage may not be used for tests involving this skill when the character is suffering Loss of Confidence.
+Edge may not be used for tests involving this skill when the character is suffering Loss of Confidence.

 #### Low Pain Threshold

 Bonus: 9 XP

-Your Lifeblood is reduced by 1 (minimum 0).
+Your Overflow is reduced by 1 (minimum 0).